 Can I Sue My Employer After a Workplace Injury?

-The Florida workers’ compensation law is designed as a no-fault cover, ensuring workers’ protection irrespective of the party contributing to the negligence.
+The Florida workers’ compensation law is designed as a no-fault cover, ensuring workers’ protection irrespective of the party contributing to the work related injury or negligence.
 However, there are exceptions to this law that allows you to sue the employer.
 Such exceptions include intentional injury, claim denial, a virtual certainty, and failure to have a workers’ compensation cover.
-This is why it is best to speak with a Boca Raton workers’ compensation lawyer.
+This is why it is best to speak with a workers comp lawyer Boca Raton.

 Can an Independent Contractor File a Workers’ Comp Claim?

-To fully understand your rights as an employee or a contractor who is injured while working, it is best to speak with a Boca Raton workers’ compensation lawyer who can explain what your rights are and how best to receive the compensation you deserve.
+To fully understand your rights as an employee or a contractor who is injured while working, it is best to speak with a workers comp lawyer Boca Raton who can explain what your rights are and how best to receive the compensation you deserve.

 What is My Boca Raton Florida Workers’ Compensation Claim Worth?